packit/packit.dev/content/docs/actions.md

 ### `fix-spec-file`

-By default, this action updates the specfile so it's possible to have the spec reference the content of the archive and unpack it during the build properly.
+By default, this action updates the spec file so it's possible to have a proper reference of the archive in the `%prep` section and unpack it during the build properly.
 The action tries to perform 3 operations on a spec file:

 1. It replaces Source configured by [`spec_source_id`](/docs/configuration/#spec_source_id) (default `Source0`) with a local path to the generated tarball
 2. It changes the first `%setup` (or `%autosetup`) macro in `%prep` and adds `-n` so the generated